 Step 4: Use roller or brush to paint poker table designs (or any designs of your choice)

-We ended up only needed two coats of paint for our designed portion of the tables.
+We ended up only needing two coats of paint for our designed portion of the tables.

 Step 5: Take off Painter’s Tape